 3. Determine If An App Is Causing Your iPhone To Restart

-It’s very rare for an app to cause an iPhone to restart.
+It’s very rare for an app to cause an iPhone to restart or turn on and off repeatedly.
 For the most part, the software on your iPhone is shielded from problem apps.
 That being said, there are over 1.5 million apps in the App Store and they’re not all perfect.

-If you installed an app just before your iPhone began restarting, uninstall that app and see if the problem resolves itself.
+If you installed an app just before your iPhone entered a restart loop, uninstall that app and see if the problem resolves itself.

-Settings -> Privacy -> Diagnostics & Usage -> Diagnostic & Usage Data is another place to check for problem apps.
+Settings -> Privacy -> Analytics & Improvements -> Analytics Data is another place to check for problem apps.
 It’s normal to see several entries in this list.
 Quickly scroll through the list and look for any apps that are listed over and over again.
 If you find one, uninstalling that app may fix your iPhone.

 4. Reset All Settings

 Reset All Settings isn’t a magic bullet, but it can resolve certain software issues.
-Go to Settings -> General -> Reset -> Reset All Settings to restore your iPhone’s settings to factory defaults.
+Go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings to restore your iPhone’s settings to factory defaults.
 You won’t lose any of your apps or data, but you will have to enter your Wi-Fi password again.

 5. Remove Your SIM Card

-iPhones can get stuck in a restart loop if there’s a problem with your iPhone’s connection to your wireless carrier.
-Your SIM card connects your iPhone to your wireless carrier, so removing it is best way to troubleshoot this issue.
+iPhone restart loops can be caused by issues with your iPhone’s connection to your wireless carrier.
+Your SIM card connects your iPhone to your wireless carrier, so removing it is best way to troubleshoot issues where your iPhone keeps restarting.